 During pregnancy, the concentration of prolactin can increase progressively reaching levels that can be between 10-20 times higher than normal values, it can then decline to non-pregnant levels by 3-4 weeks post- partum.
 However, breast feeding mothers can maintain the high levels of prolactin and it can take several months for the serum concentrations to return back to similar levels as non-pregnant levels.
 The primary functions of prolactin is to initiate breast development and to maintain lactation, it can also suppress gonadal function.
 Women have been found to generally have slightly higher basal prolactin levels when compared to men, this is due to an apparent estrogen- related rise at puberty and a corresponding decrease at menopause.

-The minimum sensitivity detection limit of prolactin (PRL, lactogenic hormone) using this human prolactin ELISA kit was approximately 0.35 ng/ml.
-The dynamic assay range for this kit is 5.0 – 200.0 ng/ml.
+The minimum sensitivity detection limit of PRL (prolactin, lactogenic hormone) using current human prolactin ELISA kit was approximately 0.35 ng/ml.
+The dynamic range for this assay is 5.0 – 200.0 ng/ml.

 - New insights in prolactin: pathological implications.
 Nat Rev Endocrinol.
 (2015) 11 (5): 265-75.
 Review.
 Bernard V., et al.